Water is a very common substance; it’s virtually everywhere, and without it, we would not have anything to drink, or even a way to clean.

 The major advantages of electrochemically activated (ECA) or ozonated-water (OW) solutions are:

-- They are generated onsite from tap water, eliminating the need to manufacture, package, ship, store, handle, and dispose of conventional cleaning products
+- They are generated onsite from tap water, eliminating the need to manufacture, package, ship, store, handle, and dispose of conventional cleaning products and their packaging.

 - They reduce or eliminate the cost of buying conventional packaged commercial cleaning chemicals.